csinva/iai-clinical-decision-rule/notebooks/readme.md

-This is an overview of the markdown contents of all the notebooks / scripts in this directory.# 00_benchmark_clinician_suspicion.md
+This is an overview of the markdown contents of all the notebooks / scripts in this directory.
+# 00_benchmark_clinician_suspicion

 This notebook benchmarks how well clinical suspicion does for predicting IAI-I. It only uses data from PECARN.